ramu1904/Weather-APP-with-WeatherAPI-using-React/README.md

 By building this weather app using React JS and CSS, you’ll gain the following skills:

+## what you learn from this
-ReactJS Fundamentals: Get hands-on experience with React components, state management, and hooks.
+1. ReactJS Fundamentals: Get hands-on experience with React components, state management, and hooks.
-Location API Usage: Learn how to use the browser’s location API to fetch location-based data.
+2. Location API Usage: Learn how to use the browser’s location API to fetch location-based data.
-API Integration: Understand how to interact with web services, handle asynchronous operations, and manage data fetching.
+3. API Integration: Understand how to interact with web services, handle asynchronous operations, and manage data fetching.
-Practical Application: Create a functional app that you can showcase in your portfolio or use in real-life scenarios.
+4. Practical Application: Create a functional app that you can showcase in your portfolio or use in real-life scenarios.